andrewiggins/tachometer-reporter-action/README.md

 ### Sorting

-The results are inserted into the comment based on the ID of the report that produced the results.
+The results are inserted into the comment based on the title of the benchmark that produced the results.
 So a workflow that has multiple jobs reporting results will show the results in the lexical order of their `report-id` inputs.
-If no `report-id` is provided, one is generated for them.
+If no `report-id` is provided, a title is determined based on the name and version fields of the tachometer benchmark results.

 ### Only latest updates are shown